ChenMicky/claude_treasure/README.md

 > check the comments of existing changes

 type '#' first
-"add comments on the top of every new function in one line to summarize the usage and document the inputs and output parameters"
+"Always add comments on the top of every new function in one line to summarize the usage and Must document the inputs and output parameters"
 > 2. Project memory

 > use @src/audios/chest_open_with_evil_laugh.mp3 in the @src/App.tsx to play the sound effect of the chest with skeleton inside being opened